• Home

 Have you thought about trying a plant-based diet?
 Well, if you have not yet adopted this healthful and compassionate practice, please listen to Lori’s persuasive argument for trying it now.
 The show continues with Veterinarian Dr. Robert Reed, giving us the latest on prevention and treatment of heartworm disease.
 Then, Peter is joined by Genevieve […]

-Filed Under: 2018 Show Archive, Cats, Dogs, General Information, Healthy eating, Plant based diet, Sharks, vegan, Veterinary topics Tagged With: Animal rights, cats, Diet, Dogs, Veganism
+Filed Under: 2018 Show Archive, Cats, Dogs, General Information, Healthy eating, Plant based diet, Sharks, vegan, Veterinary topics Tagged With: Animal rights, cats, Diet, Veganism, Dogs

 Animals Today June 16, 2018.
 The amazing Born Free USA Primate Sanctuary.
 Remembering Leona Helmsley’s dog, Trouble and other more serious estate planning concerns.
 Interior department proposes a cruel rule change in Alaska – now is time to act!
 Our pet peeves about pet owners.